rehmanpranto/Bluehour/README.md

 - This is per-IP: 30 requests/minute
 - Wait a minute and try again
 - For MVP; upgrade in production

+### Test account not working
+- Ensure you're in development mode (NODE_ENV !== 'production')
+- The test account is auto-created on first login attempt
+- Check migrations have been run

 ## Development